ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 one with sequence number 0 and another with sequence number 1.
 A proxy MUST NOT send a MAX_CONNECTION_IDS capsule with a value less than 1.
-Clients receiving a MAX_CONNECTION_IDS capsule with a value less than 1 MUST reset the stream with TODO error code.
+Clients receiving a MAX_CONNECTION_IDS capsule with a value less than 1 MUST reset the stream with H3_DATAGRAM_ERROR error code.

 ## REGISTER_CLIENT_CID {#capsule-reg-client}

-The REGISTER_CLIENT_CID capsule has type `0xffe600` and is sent by the client.
-It contains a single connection ID that is the client-provided connection on the client-to-target QUIC connection.
+The REGISTER_CLIENT_CID capsule is sent by the client and contains a single connection ID that is the client-provided connection ID on the client-to-target QUIC connection.

 ~~~
 Register CID Capsule {
-  Type (i) = 0xffe600
+  Type (i) = see {{iana}} for the value of the capsule type
   Length (i),
-  Sequence Number (i),
-  Connection ID Length (i)
   Connection ID (0..2040),
 }
 ~~~
 {: #fig-capsule-register-client-cid title="Register CID Capsule Format"}

-Sequence Number
-: The sequence number assigned to this registration by the sender.

-Connection ID Length
-: The length of the connection ID being registered, which is between 0 and
-255. Note that in QUICv1, the length of the Connection ID is limited to 20 bytes, but QUIC invariants allow up to 255 bytes.

 Connection ID:
 : A connection ID being registered, which is between 0 and 255 bytes in